 For the historic celebration on the Day of German Unity in 2018 and in Memoriam to his deceased teacher Mstislav Rostropovich Daniel Müller-Schott played in front of about 500,000 listeners at the Brandenburg Gate in Berlin music by Johann Sebastian Bach.

 Beside the music Daniel Müller-Schott has also a considerable affinity for the fine arts, in particular for French paintings of the 19th century.
 During his travels he always visits the major museums, seeing the great masters in the original.
-The cellist regularly takes part in art projects himself, for example in the "Street Art“ project in Munich, Berlin (ARTE) and Melbourne 2016.
+The cellist regularly takes part in art projects himself, for example in the "Street Art“ project in Munich, Berlin (ARTE), Melbourne 2016 and as Artistic Director of the Classical Music Spring Festival Rugen 2010.

 Daniel Müller-Schott plays the “Ex Shapiro” Matteo Goffriller cello, made in Venice in 1727.